bkisly/CNull/README.md

 int Factorial(int n)
 {
-	if (!n?) // Check if the given value isn't null.
+	if (n?) // Check if the given value is null.
 Return null if yes.
 	{
 		return null;
 	}